Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 Web is lowercased unless beginning a sentence, whether it stands alone or as part of a phrase.

-Keith is the director of web technologies.See also: internet, webmaster, webpage and website.
+Keith is the director of web technologies.See also: internet, webpage and website.

-Webpage is always one word, never two, and lowercased unless beginning a sentence.See also: internet, web, webmaster and website.
+Webpage is always one word, never two, and lowercased unless beginning a sentence.See also: internet, web and website.

-Website is one word in all references.See also: internet, web, webpage and webmaster.
+Website is one word in all references.See also: internet, web and webpage.

 Used as the subject of a verb, who is a nominative pronoun or the predicate nominative complement of a linking verb.
 Whom is the object of a preposition.